The Evolution of Digital Dentistry Education: From Student to Teacher

 The Natural Progression to Education

 For many experienced practitioners, the shift from learning to teaching happens organically.
 Dr. Porter’s educational journey began during his final two years of dental school when he was asked to teach classes for students a few years behind him.
 After entering private practice, opportunities emerged to train doctors first within North Carolina, then across state lines, eventually leading to work at a teaching facility in Arizona.
-According to research published in the National Institutes of Health, financial constraints, limited faculty expertise, and curriculum time remain persistent barriers to digital dentistry integration in dental education, making experienced practitioners like Dr. Porter invaluable resources for advancing the field.

 The Student Mindset Never Ends